cynthiatreger/er-resiliency/README.md

 > No breaking news here, just an illustrated recap of the recommendations and attention points highlighted here and there in the [Microsoft Expressroute documentation](https://learn.microsoft.com/en-us/azure/expressroute/).

-This article focuses on [ExpressRoute](https://learn.microsoft.com/en-us/azure/expressroute/expressroute-introduction) Private Peering only, to connect an On-Prem network and VNets in an Azure hub-and-spoke or virtual WAN environment.
+This article focuses on [ExpressRoute](https://learn.microsoft.com/en-us/azure/expressroute/expressroute-introduction) Private Peering only, to connect an On-Prem network and VNets in an Azure hub-and-spoke or Virtual WAN environment.

 ExpressRoute connectivity is provided in [ExpressRoute peering locations](https://learn.microsoft.com/en-us/azure/expressroute/expressroute-locations).
 ExpressRoute peering locations are entry points into the Microsoft backbone, [Azure regions](https://azure.microsoft.com/en-us/explore/global-infrastructure/geographies/#overview) are where the Azure resources are hosted: distinct concepts at different locations.